lion12304/fin-bot/examples/example2.md

 ---

 **Master Agent:**
-Generating Response according to Q10 filing...
+Generating Response according to Apple (AAPL) Q10 filing:

 ---

 **Q10 Agent:**
-Request for "Literal Report Agent":
+_Request for Q10 Agent:_
 Based on the following sections from the last Q10 filing:

 1. Item 1.
 Legal Proceedings